BrianCDavisResearch/abaqus-indentation-plugin/README.md

 # abaqus-indentation-plugin
-Abaqus plugin for FEA simulation of sharp indentation
+Abaqus Plug-In for FEA simulation of sharp indentation

 1. Download the code from the green "Code" button in the upper right of the GitHub page.